What's the Difference? The potential for Convolutional Neural Networks for transient detection without template

 The Receiver Operating Characteristic (ROC) curve shows the relation between the True Positive Rate (TP / (TP + FN)) also know as recall, and the False Positive Rate (FP / (FP + TN)) when changing the threshold value (\eg, a threshold of 0.5 will indicated that values greater than 0.5 would be classified as ``bogus'').
 The ROC for the testing data for the \diabased\ and \nodia\ models are presented in \autoref{fig:roc_models}.
-The Area Under the Curve (AUC), which can be used as a comprehensive metric of the aggregated classification performance of a model \citep{hanley1983method, hernandez2012unified}, is 0.992 and 0.973 for the \diabased\ and \nodia\ models respectively, demonstrating good performance for both models.
+The Area Under the Curve (AUC), which can be used as a comprehensive metric of the aggregated classification performance of a model \citep{hanley1983method, hernandez2012unified}, is 0.992 and 0.973 for the \diabased\ and \nodia\ models respectively.

-The loss and the accuracy curves in the left panel of \autoref{fig:loss_models} for the \diabased\ model shows some evidence of overfitting (the validation curve flattens compared to the training curve) starting just a few epochs before training came to end of the 400-epochs; meanwhile, for the \nodia\ model in right \autoref{fig:loss_models}, after $700$ epochs there was no visual evidence of overfitting indicating that the model is still learning generalized information from the data; yet the accuracy improvements from epoch $400$ to $700$ were small.
+The loss and the accuracy curves in the left panel of \autoref{fig:loss_models} for the \diabased\ model shows some evidence of overfitting (the validation curve flattens compared to the training curve) starting just a few epochs before training came to end of the 350-epochs; meanwhile, for the \nodia\ model in right \autoref{fig:loss_models}, after $650$ epochs there was no visual evidence of overfitting indicating that the model is still learning generalized information from the data; yet the accuracy improvements from epoch $350$ to $650$ were small.